Nutrition and Dietetics, B.S.

 Students in SLU's nutrition and dietetics program have the opportunity to work in the Fresh Gatherings Café — which is operated by the students and faculty of the nutrition and dietetics department.
 The café, which has been ranked as a top dining hall, emphasizes local foods and sustainability.

-The nutrition and dietetics program maintains an award-winning urban garden that its students can use to enhance their learning experience.
+The nutrition and dietetics program maintains an award-winning urban garden that students can use to enhance their learning experience.

 Careers